-- ✓ Costly heated sample lines and components. - ✓ Heated lines not UPS protected due to power required- risk of condensation and damage. - ✓ More time required to maintain the system and heat stressed components.

-$\checkmark$ Online continuous $H_2O$ measurement for online correction of moisture as normalization being a hot wet technique.
+- ✓ Costly heated sample lines and components. - ✓ Heated lines not UPS protected due to power required- risk of condensation and damage. - More time required to maintain the system and heat stressed components. - ✓ Online continuous H2O measurement for online correction of moisture as normalization being a - ✓ hot wet technique.

-4.2.5 Hot Extractive System with Gas Cooler and Cold Analyzer
+4.2.5 Cool and Dry Systems - Hot Extractive System with Gas Cooler and Cold Analyzer

 Sample gas is passed through a cooler to bring the sample gas temperature down to a low temperature and to remove water so sample is almost dry.
-Coolers are typically Peltier or Compressor type with outlet dew point 3°C.
+Coolers are typically Peltier or Compressor type with outlet at about 3-4°C.